-By letters of 26 April to the secretary of the Regional Board of Appeal both complainants gave notice of intent to appeal under Rule 1230.8.3 against the "individual decision, reflected on my pay slips dated 27 February and 7 March 1991, to apply to my particular case, as from the month of August 1990, the salary scale appearing in General Information Bulletin No. HQ-91-13 dated 11 February 1991, as confirmed by the letter dated 25 April from the Chief of Personnel rejecting my written request relating to my appointment status, submitted on 10 April 1991 under Staff Rule 1230.8.2".
+By letters of 26 April to the secretary of the headquarters Board of Appeal of the PAHO each of the four complainants gave notice of intent to appeal under Rule 1230.7.3 against the "individual decision, reflected on my pay slips dated 27 February and 7 March 1991, to apply to my particular case, as from the month of August 1990, the salary scale appearing in General Information Bulletin No. HQ-91-13 dated 11 February 1991, as confirmed by the letter dated 25 April from the Chief of Personnel rejecting my written request relating to my appointment status, submitted on 10 April 1991 under Staff Rule 1230.7.2".